lgi-devs/lgi/docs/guide.md

 * `gpointer` are mapped to Lua `lightuserdata` type.
 In Lua->GLib direction, following values are accepted for `gpointer` type:
     - Lua `string` instances
-    - Instances of LGI classes, structs or unions
+    - Instances of lgi classes, structs or unions
     - Binary buffers (see below)

 ### 2.1.
 Modifiable binary buffers